The insider advice on this page is from Wendy’s Trusted Travel Expert for Los Cabo Villa Vacations: Julie Byrd of CaboVillas.com

 Pre-booking lots of activities.
 Many clients—especially families—want to schedule outings for every day of their trip.
 And then they get to Cabo, fall in love with the view from a lounge chair at their villa, and never want to leave.
 Don’t overbook yourself, or you’ll end up paying cancellation penalties.
 Unless it’s December or March, you can call our concierge in the morning and sign up for pretty much any activity later that same day.

-I love May, when the weather is mild and there’s no chance of rain.
+I love May, when the weather is mild and there’s minimal chance of rain.
 Plus, villa rates are lower than in high season (December through April), and it’s less busy.
 Another good time is early November, when you have similar weather and thinner crowds, plus the big-game fishing is fantastic and the water is still warm.

 Mid-August through September is hurricane season, plus it can be quite hot and humid.